osm-spline/xappy.js/doc/setup-development-environment.md

 sourced.
 If you use zsh or have other reasons for not using nvm have a look at nave.

-    source deps/nvm/nvm.sh
+    source ~./nvm/nvm.sh
-    nvm sync

-After sourcing it we actually compile node.js, this takes sometime and you have to install `libssl-dev`, `python2.X` and `build-essential` first.
+After sourcing nvm we actually compile node.js, this takes sometime and you have to install `libssl-dev`, `python2.X` and `build-essential` first.
+Please use the local package manager for this.

     nvm install stable
     nvm alias default stable
     nvm use stable

-To nvm also installs npm (Node Package Manager) a gems-like software package manager.
+Nvm also installs npm (Node Package Manager), a gems-like software package manager.
 For further infos see `man npm`.

-For installing all deps, we link all dependencies and our project as development version with npm.

-    cd deps/pg
-    npm link
-    cd -
+To install all project dependencies we use the npm `install` command in the toplevel project directory.

-    npm link
+    npm install

 To have the node in execution path, when starting up add this line to your `~/.bashrc` file.

-    source path/to/project/deps/nvm/nvm.sh
+    source ~/.nvm/nvm.sh

-And done
+Congratulations, you are done.

 Windows
 -------

+We don't support windows.
+Please get yourself an operating system!

 **this section needs some love**